 The capital of Slovenia is full of historical bridges and it is definitely worth zig-zagging above the Ljubljanica River to see them all.
 So, let’s point out the ones you cannot miss during a one-day trip to Ljubljana:

 The middle one is the oldest in town and had been, once, the only access to town (currently the historical city centre).
 Jože Plečnik, the most famous and dear architect of Slovenia, built the two other adjacent bridges.
 In fact, he made the other two bridges because of the increasing number of cars, so people could also cross it without having to worry.
 Fortunately, cars are no longer allowed to circulate and now it is just a beautiful triple pedestrian bridge.

-This was built in 1901 when the Slovenia was still part of the Austrian-Hungarian Empire.
-The dragon is the symbol of the city and you will see it on everywhere, such as on a beer label, on its flag, on the garbage truck and…. on the Dragon Bridge!
+This was built in 1901 when Slovenia was still part of the Austrian-Hungarian Empire.
+The dragon is the symbol of the city and you will see it everywhere, such as on a beer label, on its flag, on the garbage truck and…. on the Dragon Bridge!

 The Cobbler’s Bridge

 Cobbler’s Bridge is also one of the oldest bridges in Ljubljana.
 This bridge helped the shoemakers and traders to avoid paying the city’s taxes charged only on one side of the river.
 So, instead of crossing the river to sell their products (and pay taxes), they settled on the other side.
 The bridge made it easier for everybody, as people could buy their merchants and sellers, could sell.
 Well, not so much for the government, though.
 Actually, you can still see the oldest shoemaker shop right at the entrance of the bridge.